 Focus.
 Continues development of leader skills in a field environment.
 The focus is on soldier-team development at small unit level.
 Training is supplementary and includes leadership, operations and tactics, and land navigation subjects.
 Special topics including military mountaineering, field survival skills, individual tactical techniques, and small unit tactical operations are covered.
 Specific topics include:

-2. Individual Tactical Training
+2) Individual Tactical Training

-3. Squad Tactics/Patrolling
+3) Squad Tactics/Patrolling

-4. Supplemental weapons instruction
+5) Supplemental weapons instruction

 Cadet Command Events

-3. Physical Training (three times per week)
+2) Physical Training (two to five times per week)